jimbobbennett/StarWarsCopilot/5-mcp/README.md

     using ModelContextProtocol.Client;
     ```

-1. Right before the `chatOptions` are defined, create an MCP client using the options loaded from your app settings:
+1. Right before the `chatOptions` are defined, create an MCP client using the hard coded options:

     ```cs
     var clientTransport = new StdioClientTransport(new()
     {
-        Name = mcpServerOptions.Name,
+        Name = MCPServerOptions.Name,
-        Command = mcpServerOptions.Command,
+        Command = MCPServerOptions.Command,
-        Arguments = mcpServerOptions.Arguments,
+        Arguments = MCPServerOptions.Arguments,
     }, loggerFactory: factory);

     await using var mcpClient = await McpClientFactory.CreateAsync(clientTransport,